Homeschool Picture Study

 Picture Study in your Homeschool: Why and How?

-Early on in our homeschool journey, I dove deep into learning about educational philosophies.
-While I don’t subscribe to only one method in our home, I most closely resonate with the Charlotte Mason philosophy.
-One of the things I found in my research was that Charlotte Mason stressed the importance of exposing children, even young children, to fine art.
-This was so foreign to me, coming from a traditional educational background.
 Charlotte Mason encouraged educators and parents to allow children to observe and enjoy art on their own terms and not be told what to think about it.
-It is for that reason, that when we do picture study in our homeschool, it is treated as an invitation.
+For this reason, when we do picture study in our homeschool, it is treated as an invitation.
 It is gentle and enjoyable, and it gives the children the opportunity to think and wonder.
-At first it was intimidating to me, but after some time and practice, it has become like a rich dessert in the feast of learning.
+At first, it was intimidating to me, but after some time and practice, including picture study in our homeschool has become like a rich dessert in the feast of learning.

 “Every child should leave school with at least a couple of hundred pictures by great masters hanging permanently in the halls of his imagination . . .
 At any rate he should go forth well furnished because imagination has the property of magical expansion, the more it holds the more it will hold” - Charlotte Mason